DuncanArani/ping-pong/README.md

 2.if a number is divisible by 5 is a "pong"
 3.if the number is divisible by both 5 and 3 then it becomes a "ping pong".
 ## Setup/Installation Requirements
-You can find the application on the app store or the apple store for download and Installation
+You can find the application on the app store or the apple store for download and Installation.
+Here is the link to the application: https://duncanarani.github.io/ping-pong/

 ## Known Bugs
 The application does not support big numbers like more than a million (1000000) it will slow dow your system's speed.